nicolasdesmarais/ai-companion/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Database Changes

+Database changes are managed through [Prisma Migrations](https://www.prisma.io/docs/orm/prisma-migrate/getting-started).
+The following steps are required to make changes to the database:

+1. Make changes to the Prisma schema in `prisma/schema.prisma`.
+1. Generate a migration file:
+   1. Run `npx prisma migrate dev  --name {migration-name} --create-only
+   1. The above will generate a new folder and file under `prisma/migrations/`
+   1. Make changes to the file if needed.
+In most cases the file will not needed any changes (e.g. when simply adding new columns or tables).
+Changes to the migration file might needed if we also need to run some additional SQL commands, like inserting or update data.
+1. Commit and merge the migration file

+The migration file will automatically be executed on any environment where the branch is deployed.